manmeetsg/deployment-workshop/README.md

 # WordPress with AWS EC2

 ___
-In this tutorial, we will use one of Amazon Web Services' most popular products, an EC2 instance, which is basically a cloud server that runs in a region that they control.
+In this part, we will use one of Amazon Web Services' most popular products, an EC2 instance, which is basically a cloud server that runs in a region that they control.
 Think of it as the flume or wildcat server that we used in CS50.
 You can do a lot from these since they are machines that work much like your own computer.
 We are going to create a wordpress website that you can modify as your own using an EC2 instance of your own!
 ___

 ### Step 1